 In 1628, the warship Vasa sailed from Stockholm on her maiden voyage and sank.
-Three centuries later, Vasa was discovered and salvaged and is now the world's best-preserved 17th-century ship, decorated with numerous carved sculptures.
-The Vasa Museum in Djurgården is one of the most visited museums in Scandinavia and has been chosen as one of the Seven Wonders of Sweden.
-The Vasa Museum Restaurant serves food, snacks, and drinks, and the museum shop is great for picking up souvenirs are also onsite.
+Three centuries later, Vasa was discovered and salvaged and is the world's best-preserved 17th-century ship, decorated with numerous carved sculptures.
+Djurgården's Vasa Museum, one of the most popular museums in Scandinavia, has been chosen as one of the Seven Wonders of Sweden.
+The Vasa Museum Restaurant serves food, snacks, and drinks, and the museum shop is great for picking up souvenirs related to the ship and its history.

-When it opened in 2013, ABBA The Museum became the world's first official museum honoring the Swedish 1970s pop band, and ABBA fans from around the world unite to soak it all in.
-Located in Djurgården in central Stockholm, the interactive museum offers a cinema with over 30 seats, guided tours, and audio guides in several languages.
-Plus, visitors have a chance to play virtual dress-up with the band's costumes and explore other interesting exhibits about the band famous for songs like "Dancing Queen" and "Take a Chance on Me."
+When it opened in 2013, ABBA The Museum became the world's first official site honoring the Swedish 1970s pop band, and global fans unite to soak it all in.
+Located in Djurgården in central Stockholm, the interactive museum offers a cinema, guided tours, and audio guides in several languages.
+Plus, visitors have a chance to play virtual dress-up with the band's costumes and explore other interesting exhibits about the group famous for songs like "Dancing Queen" and "Take a Chance on Me."

 For many people, watching the changing of the Royal Guard (part of the Swedish Armed Forces) in Stockholm is a once-in-a-lifetime experience rich in history: The Royal Guard has been safeguarding the palace in Stockholm since 1523.
-This free 40-minute event takes place every day of the year in front of the Royal Palace, the king of Sweden's sprawling, 11-story residence.
+This free approximately 40-minute event takes place every day of the year in front of the Royal Palace, the king of Sweden's sprawling, 11-story residence.
 It's interesting for adults and children to see, making it a popular attraction.

-If you like to go shopping, Stockholm is often considered the "shopping capital of the North," as it's known for modern Scandinavian design and artwork as well as Swedish fashion in name brand stores and smaller boutiques.
-Among the stores famous for art and design in Stockholm's inner city are Svenskt Tenn and Asplund.
+If you like to go shopping, Stockholm is often considered the "shopping capital of the North."
+The city is known for modern Scandinavian design and artwork as well as Swedish fashion in name brand stores and smaller boutiques.
+Among the shops famous for art and design in Stockholm's inner city are Svenskt Tenn and Asplund.
 Swedish homes are often synonymous with Ikea, which helped several innovative furniture and accessories designers.